hapijs/podium/API.md

 Same as calling [`podium.on()`](#podiumoncriteria-listener) with the `count` option set to `1`.

+## `await podium.once(criteria)`

+Subscribes to an event by returning a promise that resolves when the event is emitted. `criteria` can be specified in any format supported by [`podium.on()`](#podiumoncriteria-listener), except for the `count` option that is set to `1`.

+Return a promise that resolves when the event is emitted.
+The resolution value is an array of emitted arguments.

+## `podium.few(criteria)`

+Subscribes to an event by returning a promise that resolves when the event is emitted `count` times. `criteria` can only be specified in the object format supported by [`podium.on()`](#podiumoncriteria-listener) and the `count` option is required.

+Returns a promise that resolves when the event is emitted `count` times.
+The resolution value is an array where each item is an array of emitted arguments.

 ## `podium.removeListener(name, listener)`

 Removes all listeners subscribed to a given event name matching the provided listener method where: